British Youth Council delegates

 Meet our British Youth Council delegates

-Erin, 18, Scotland Erin is passionate about: mental health, education and fair representation of minority groups in politics and the media
+Erin, 20, Scotland Erin cares about: Mental health, education and fair representation of minority groups in politics and the media.

-'Being a BYC delegate gives me the opportunity to meet with like-minded people to learn about and advocate for the issues that young people, particularly young women and girls, are most passionate about.'
+'Being an advocate gives me the opportunity to meet with like-minded people to learn about and advocate for the issues that young people, particularly young women and girls, are most passionate about.'

-Katie, 18, North Wales Katie is passionate about youth mental health and empowering young women to achieve gender parity
+Katie, 19, North Wales Katie cares about: Youth mental health and empowering young women to achieve gender parity.

-Megan, 15, South West Megan is passionate about climate change and fast fashion
+Megan, 17, South West Megan cares about: Climate change and fast fashion.

-'Being on the British Youth Council gives me an opportunity to use my voice for change and speak up about what truly matters to me and young women across the UK.
+'Being on the advocate panel gives me an opportunity to use my voice for change and speak up about what truly matters to me and young women across the UK.
 Hopefully progress can be made with crucial topics like climate change, fast fashion and the rural-urban divide.'